-Mr. Billowits has been with CSI since 2003 when he joined as the CFO of Jonas Operating Group.
-Mr. Billowits is currently the Chief Executive Officer of Vela Operating Group.
-Prior to assuming this role, he held numerous positions within CSI, including Chief Financial Officer of CSI and President of Jonas Club Division.
+Mr. Billowits was previously employed by CSI from 2003 until 2020, most recently as the Chief Executive Officer of the Vela Operating Group.
+Prior to being CEO of the Vela Operating Group, he was the Chief Financial Officer of CSI and was the President of Jonas Club division.
 Prior to joining CSI, Mr. Billowits held a number of roles with Bain & Company, Dell Computers and PwC.
 Mr. Billowits is a Chartered Professional Accountant, holds an MBA with Distinction from the London Business School and Honours BBA with Distinction from Wilfrid Laurier University.
+Mr. Billowits also serves on the Board of Directors of Togetherwork, a privately held vertical market software company, Computer Modelling Group Ltd. and Topicus.com Inc.